rust-lang-nursery/futures-rfcs/task-context.md

 trick to the API is that there is an implicit `Task` argument to `Future::poll` which is passed using thread-local storage.
 This `Task` argument must be `notify`d by the `Future` in order for the task to awaken and `poll` again.

-Once users become aware of the TLS `Task`, it's rare that this implicit argument is the source of bugs or confusion.
-Storing the `Task` in TLS is also slightly more ergonomic when writing manual `Future` implementations since you don't have to manually plumb through a wakeup handle.

-However, as described earlier, this ergonomic benefit comes at the cost of
-discoverability: it's necessary to read and understand written documentation in order to use or implement the `poll` function directly.
-Additionally, the implicit argument makes it more difficult to tell which functions aside from `poll` will use the `Task` handle to schedule a wakeup.
-Finally, and perhaps most importantly, the explicit argument is never seen by users who only use futures via combinators or async-await syntax, so the ergonomic impact to such users in minimal.

-This RFC proposes to resolve these issues by making the `Task` wakeup handle into an explicit argument.
+It's essential to remember to do this, and to ensure that the right schedulings occur on every code path.

 [explicit task issue]: https://github.com/alexcrichton/futures-rs/issues/129

+## Reasoning about code

+The implicit `Task` argument makes it difficult to tell which functions aside from `poll` will use the `Task` handle to schedule a wakeup.
+That has a few implications.

+First, it's easy to accidentally call a function that will attempt to access the task outside of a task context.
+Doing so will result in a panic, but it would be better to detect this mistake statically.

+Second, and relatedly, it is hard to audit a piece of code for which calls might involve scheduling a wakeup--something that is critical to get right in order to avoid "lost wakeups", which are far harder to debug than an explicit panic.

+## Debuggability

+Today's implicit TLS task system provides us with fewer "hooks" for adding debugging tools to the task system.
+Deadlocks and lost wakeups are some of the trickiest things to track down with futures code today, and it's possible that by using a "two stage" system like the one proposed in this RFC, we will have more room for adding debugging hooks to track the precise points at which queing for wakeup occurred, and so on.

+More generally, the explicit `Context` argument and distinct `Waker` type provide greater scope for extensibility of the task system.

-## Other Nonlearnability-based Benefits
+## no_std

-Since this structure no longer uses TLS, it also makes it easier to support the use of `futures` in `no_std` environments.

-The `&mut Context` makes it possible to provide guaranteed exclusive access to task-local values, so it will no longer be necessary tu use `RefCell` or similar in mutable task-locals.
+While it's possible to use futures in `no_std` environments today, the approach is somewhat of a hack.
+Threading an explicit `&mut Context` argument makes no_std support entirely straightforward, which may also have implications for the futures library ultimately landing in libcore.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation